hasyimibhar/enigma/README.md

-# Enigma Machine in Go
+# Enigma machine in Go

-The Enigma Machine implemented in Go as [`cipher.Block`](https://golang.org/pkg/crypto/cipher/#Block) for learning purposes.
+The [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine) implemented in Go as [`cipher.Block`](https://golang.org/pkg/crypto/cipher/#Block) for learning purposes.
 Obviously, don't use this in production.

 ## Mathematical Analysis